CloudLabsAI-Azure/hack-in-a-day-challenges/autonomous-it-troubleshooting-agent/challenge-4.md

 ## Introduction
 Instead of manually building conversation flows from scratch, Microsoft Copilot Studio allows you to create topics using generative AI.
 Simply describe what you want the topic to do, and AI will generate the conversation flow, trigger phrases, and responses automatically.
 You'll then connect these topics to your Freshdesk flow for ticket escalation.

-In this challenge, you will create 3 essential IT helpdesk topics using generative AI: Credential Reset Support, VPN Connectivity Support, and Hardware Support Assistant.
+In this challenge, you will create 3 essential IT support topics using generative AI: CredentialResetSupport, VPNConnectivitySupport, and HardwareSupportAssistant.
 Each topic will call your published Freshdesk flow when escalation is needed.

 ## Challenge Objectives
 - Use Copilot Studio's generative AI to create 3 topics